ubirch/ubirch-scala-utils/README.md

 If one of your dependecies is `com.ubirch.util:redis-util` then you already had to define the first three config keys in your config.
 Adding the fourth one and instantiating `OidcDirective` with the related config prefix is recommended.

+### Usage of `OidcDirective`

+Three headers are required by the directive:

+* X-UBIRCH-CONTEXT
+* X-UBIRCH-PROVIDER
+* Authorization: Bearer $TOKEN (same as with OAuth2 tokens)

+If the provided token is valid a `UserContext` will be returned.

 ### Release History

 #### Version 0.1.0 (tbd)